 The curriculum is designed to encourage breadth and flexibility in Sixth Form study.
-At The Dixie we expect Sixth Formers to follow a programme starting with four subjects in the Lower Sixth, continuing with three of these in the Upper Sixth.
-Generally, Lower Sixth students will be expected to continue with four A Level subjects until Christmas of the Lower Sixth.
-In addition, the Extended Project Qualification (EPQ) is offered to all students.
+At The Dixie we expect Sixth Formers to follow a programme of three A Level subjects - the Extended Project Qualification (EPQ) is also offered to all students.